 Three of us are strapped up into zip line harnesses, limiting our mobility.
 We willingly hopped into the open bed of a truck, driven by locals we just met three minutes ago, none of us speak Spanish, and we have no idea where we are going.

-There are three zip lines, and you do one after the other.
+There are three zip lines, and I do one after the other.
 I took a video of the first line, but can’t post it, because all you hear is me yelling and swearing.
 Whatever.
 We all have involuntary reflexes when fear kicks in.

 The last line finishes right near where we left the group.